- Apply for Yukon Health Care Insurance

 - can review and assess service options used nationally on the subject matter including requesting a review of medical evidence and reports through the Canadian Agency for Drugs and Technologies in Health; and

-- provide a letter of finding to the individual and/or individual’s physician.
+- provide a letter of finding to you or your physician.

 If the government findings do not support your application: